 And again, making updates during off-hours can help mitigate any lost revenue from the redesign.

 4. Make changes on a local or staging site first, then update the live site

-What many web designers do instead is manually make the updates on the live site, after they’ve tested the code in a matching development environment.
+What many web designers do instead make the updates on the live site manually, after they’ve tested the code in a matching development environment.
 It’s not the smoothest workflow, but it does ensure your database remains unchanged and still gives you the opportunity to test things before you edit the store.

-If you haven’t used a staging site before, see if that’s something your WordPresss host provides.
-(Flywheel includes a staging site with every plan!)
+If you haven’t used a staging site before, see if that’s something your WordPress host provides.
+(Flywheel and WP Engine include a staging site with every plan!)
 If it’s not already included in your hosting package, you may need to look into upgrading your plan to unlock that functionality.

-As for a local environment, Local is a free app you can get started with in less than five minutes.
+As for a local environment, Local is a free local development platform you can get started with in less than five minutes.
 You can also connect Flywheel or WP Engine sites, making it super easy to pull down a copy of an eCommerce site, so you know the environments and database match.